Optimizers

 Number of parallel workers.

-property optimizer: Optimiser | None
+property optimizer: Algorithm | None

-Access the underlying Pints optimizer instance.
+Access the underlying algorithm instance.

 property parallel: bool